MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/calculated-rollup-attributes.md

  Calculated columns don’t have values when a user with Dynamics 365 for Outlook is offline.

- `MaxValue` and `MinValue` definitions properties can’t be set on calculated columns
+ `MaxValue` and `MinValue` column definitions properties can’t be set on calculated columns

 <a name="BKMK_Rollup"></a>